explainers-by-googlers/cross-origin-storage/README.md

 1. Hash the contents of the file using SHA-256 (or an equivalent secure algorithm, see [Appendix&nbsp;B](#appendixb-blob-hash-with-the-web-crypto-api)).
 The used hash algorithm is communicated as a valid [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier).
 1. Request a `FileSystemFileHandle` for the file, specifying the file's hash.
 1. The resulting `FileSystemFileHandle` can only be used for writing.
 Trying to read would fail with a `NotAllowed` `DOMException`.
-1. Store the file in the browser.
+1. Store the file in the user agent.

 ```js
 /**